Civil-Service-Human-Resources/lpg-all-courses/README.md

 ### 2. Run the script

-To run the script to get all the courses, within the `lpg-all-courses` directory execute the run script:
+To run the script to get all the courses, within the `lpg-all-courses` directory execute the run script.

+#### With Docker

 Mac / Linux: